 - Real estate other than your homestead

-These assets are not exempt assets under state law.
-In this situation, we often put these assets in a family limited liability company or family limited partnership.
+For example, we often put non-exempt assets in a family limited liability company or family limited partnership.
 Other limited liability company owners or limited partners could be the spouse and children, either directly or in trust.

-However, there are two exceptions to the shoe metaphor: an interest in a limited partnership and an interest in a limited liability company.
-In these cases, the judgment creditor’s rights are limited to a “charging order.”
+Similar issues exist as to an interest in a limited partnership and an interest in a limited liability company.
+However, with respect to these assets, the judgment creditor’s rights are limited to a “charging order.”
 Essentially, the creditor only has the right to intercept distributions from the entity, if any, that the judgment debtor would otherwise receive.
 We can often draft the entity agreements in such a way as to prevent distributions unless all partners or members consent.
 Without such consent, there can be no distribution and no payment to the judgment creditor.

 Organizational Planning